Rob McElhenney interview — How Mythic Quest: Quarantine episode came together so fast

 Question: The episode speaks a lot to the mental health toll that quarantine is taking on many people.
 Why was that important for you to address?

-McElhenney: We knew we could do something funny, and that would–I’m not saying that would necessarily be easy, but we knew we could achieve that, because as I mentioned, the interface itself, the situation itself, and the cast of actors that we have, we know that we could generate something funny.
+McElhenney: We knew we could do something funny, and that would — I’m not saying that would necessarily be easy, but we knew we could achieve that, because as I mentioned, the interface itself, the situation itself, and the cast of actors that we have, we know that we could generate something funny.
 But we also felt like if we had this platform and this opportunity, could we tell a story that, at worst, brings a sense of levity and humor to people’s lives for 25 minutes?
-But at best, could make people feel less alone, which I think television at its best–stories at their best have the ability to do that.
+But at best, could make people feel less alone, which I think television at its best — stories at their best have the ability to do that.
 I know they do that for me.

 It’s been interesting to me, how often I’ll get a text, a tweet, an email, an Instagram post from someone saying that they’ve been spending their quarantine watching Sunny, and thank you for the 14 seasons of episodes that just makes them laugh.
 “When things seem darkest, I know I can turn on this silly show and it’ll bring me some modicum of joy and humor for 22 minutes.”
 At best, those are the kinds of things we can do.
 Why not use that platform to the best of our ability to do it?